bhargavmodak/streamlit-google-oauth/docs/chapter2.md

     st_javascript(js)
 ```

-This is performed in the `show_login()` method in [auth_flow.py](../sample/auth_flow.py).

 ## Redirection from Google

+To make the user log in, we use a button, `show_login()` method in [auth_flow.py](../sample/auth_flow.py).

-Once the user successfully logs in with Google, Supabase automatically creates a new user in the Supabase authentication system.
+Once the user successfully logs in with Google, Supabase automatically creates a new user in the Supabase authentication system. *How?* In [Chapter 1](chapter1.md), we added Supabase's callback URL to the Google OAuth consent screen.
+This allows Supabase to receive the user's information after they log in with Google.

 This user will have the necessary credentials to access Supabase resources.
-You can check this at the [Supabase dashboard](https://app.supabase.io/), under `Authentication` -> `Users`.
+You can check users at the [Supabase dashboard](https://app.supabase.io/), under `Authentication` -> `Users`.

-However, since we manually redirected the user to the Google login page, we need to redirect them back to the Streamlit app after the login is complete.
-This is where the `redirect_to` option in the `sign_in_with_oauth()` method **SHOULD** come into play.
-Unfortunately, this option doesn't work as expected.
-This is possibly because we manually redirected the user to the Google login page.
+Since we redirected the user to the Google OAuth consent screen without opening a new tab, we need to redirect them back to the Streamlit app after the login is complete.
+This is where the `redirect_to` option in the `sign_in_with_oauth()` method comes into play.

-As such, it defaults to the `SITE_URL` specified in the Supabase project settings.
-As mentioned in the [previous chapter](chapter1.md), this URL should be set to the URL where the Streamlit app is hosted.
-For local development, this can be `http://localhost:8501/`.
+It would default to the `SITE_URL` specified in the Supabase project settings.
+But we can override it by specifying the `redirect_to` option in the `sign_in_with_oauth()` method.

+***Why would we want to override it?***

 ## The URL fragment